 Where to eat in Sai Kung

-Decked out in Wild West and Native American paraphernalia, this Texas-style bar is dedicated to custom wood-smoked meats and USDA prime steaks imported from California.
+Decked out in Wild West and Native American paraphernalia, this Texas-style bar is dedicated to custom wood-smoked meats and USDA prime steaks imported from the US.
 The menu includes lipsmackers like smoked ribs, beef brisket, barbecued chicken, buffalo wings and all things delicious from the land of the free.

 At first glance, the curries, rotis and samosas on AJ’s menu seem to indicate Sri Lankan cuisine is little different to the food in neighbouring India.
 But once you dig in, you realise that Sri Lankan food has its own distinctive twist.
 The curries are lighter and milkier, with sweet relishes and fiery spices dominating the palate.
 A favourite among locals, AJ’s is great for vegetarians and non-veggies alike.

 This waterfront fish ’n’ chips joint is owned by a husband and wife team who are crazy about English food.
 In love with the delicious fish ’n’ chips they used to eat in London’s Camden Town neighbourhood, the couple decided to bring the iconic dish to good ol’ Sai Kung.
 Rest assured – the moist, crispy and hot battered fish is sure to satisfy.

 Hong Kong’s self-proclaimed first tapas bar, Casa has long been a popular watering hole among residents of Sai Kung.
 Open since 2013, this humble joint is a relaxed al fresco dining spot that serves up a great range of tapas perfect for sharing, such as halloumi sliders, crispy pork belly and tuna tataki.
 Aside from an impressive selection of craft beers, there are plenty of red, white and sparkling wines to guarantee a great night out.